Report Structures that Speed Up Your Clock-out – Decision Edition: Practical Proposals with a 200% Approval Rate (Lessons 4–6)

 FOCE Frame — When these 4 elements are in place, judgment begins the moment it is read

 The core focus of this lecture is the FOCE frame.
-It organizes the structural differences between approved and rejected reports into four key elements.
+It organizes the structural differences between reports that get approved and those that get rejected into four key elements.

 F — Frame.
 What decision is this document for?
 The purpose of the report must be clear from the very first sentence.
 The decision-maker must be able to immediately recognize what they need to judge.